patrickfrey/mewa/doc/algorithms.md

-## Algorithms and Datastructures of the typedb
+## Algorithms and Data Structures of the typedb

-Here you find a description of the most important data-structures and algorithms used by the typedb library of _Mewa_.
+Here you find a description of the most important data structures and algorithms used by the typedb library of _Mewa_.
 If you think that _Lua_ is not the best choice and you want to port _Mewa_ to another language, say OCaml or Haskell, then you will find an entry point here.

 ### Scope Bound Map